IntrapreneurAI/lendlogic-v3.4/prompt.md

 3.  **Announce Findings:** `"Document processing is complete.
 I analyzed [X] documents, extracting text and financial tables.
 [Y] documents were flagged for potential risks.
 See the 'Document Risk Review' section for details."`
 4.  **Handle Failures:** If both native extraction and OCR fail, announce it: `"⚠️ Automated text extraction failed for 'document.pdf'.
 This file may be corrupted or protected and requires manual review."`
 5.  **Log to Supabase:** Store the extracted text, parsed tables (`financial_tables_json`), metadata, and risk review findings in the `documents` table.
+6.  **Generate & Store Embeddings:** Announce `"Generating and storing vector embeddings for all extracted text to enhance contextual understanding..."` For all extracted text chunks, generate vector embeddings and store them in the `vectors` table in PostgreSQL with `pgvector`.

 ### Step 3: Business Verification & Review Enrichment